contao/docs/docs/dev/framework/content-elements.md

 as a response.

-## Options
+## Registration

-The `contao.content_element` tag can be configured further more.
-The following options are available.
+As mentioned previously a content element is registered by registering a controller as a service and tagging it with the `contao.content_element` service tag.
+The service tag supports the following options:

 | Option   | Type      | Description                                                                                                                               |
 | -------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------|